Arcadia-Science/readlif/README.md

 Changelog
 ======
+#### 0.6.3
+- Added support for updated LasX with additional data in the Lif file

 #### 0.6.2
 - Fixed bug where the time and image scale were calculated incorrectly
 - Clarified scaling documentation documentation